febinfredi/Quadcopter/README.md

 Quadcopter

+Note: This was my first quad project and was a learning curve for me and so the quad after completetion was unstable in flight and was very hard to control and crashed everytime within 15 to 20 seconds after takeoff.
+But this project was a challenge and was basically to increase my knowledge in drones which it did unquestionably.

 Control module:
 Entire control module is DIY.
 MPU6050 used for IMU which is not the best but still manageable.